Malaspina (film)

 Malaspina is a 1947 Italian melodrama film directed by Armando Fizzarotti and starring Vera Rol, Aldo Bufi Landi and Rino Genovese.
 It is a melodrama, based on a popular song of the same name.
 Its story of female wrongdoing and ultimate redemption was characteristic of Neapolitan-style cinema.

+Synopsis

 A young woman promises to be faithful to her lover when he goes off to fight in the Second World War.
 However, in his absence she becomes a prostitute and takes up with a notorious criminal.
 When her real love returns he kills her new boyfriend.
 Deeply ashamed of her conduct, she becomes a nun.

+Reception

 The film revived the Naples film-industry, which had largely disappeared during the Fascist era when Italian filmmaking was concentrated in Rome.
 The film was released in the United States, where it proved popular with Italian-American audiences.